 Even a $10 an hour part-time job on nights and weekends can significantly speed up your debt pay off plan.

 However, if you don’t want to settle for a $10 an hour job, I don’t blame you one bit.
 Rather than working for someone else, starting your own side hustle can be much more rewarding both mentally and monetarily.

-Other types of service businesses include pet sitting, walking or grooming, lawn care, cleaning services, cooking services, coaching and tutoring.
+Other types of service businesses include pet sitting, walking or grooming, lawn care, fixing lawnmowers that won’t start, cleaning services, cooking services, coaching and tutoring.

 You might have to get started by working for free to get reviews, but once you have just one happy customer you can start growing your business.